jaspindersingh83/Housecups-React-Redux-ReactNative-Node-Mongo-Cypress-Jest/README.md

 A route which gives admin dashboard for company/housecups admin.
 Following Features
 1. List of current added Teachers, their emailid and whether teacher has completed signup process or not.
 2. Ability to delte and update teachers.
-3. Ability to add teachers and handle their sigup process by sending temporary JWT (similar to JWT) to their emailid.
+3. Ability to add teachers and handle their sigup process by sending temporary JWT (similar to `reset`) to their emailid.
 3. List of current added houses, house colors, house mascots.
 4. Ability to add teachers.
 5. Ability to delete/update teachers.